folio-org/folio-sample-modules/README.md

 * tags - A set of short strings that tell something about the module.
 See below.
 * provides - A set of interfaces, and their versions, that the module provides.
 * requires - A set of interfaces, and their versions, that the module requires.
-* routingEntries - Tells which HTTP requests the module is serving, and which permissions are needed to make such a request.
+* handlers - Tells which HTTP requests the module is serving, and which permissions are needed to make such a request.
 * uiModuleDescriptor - Placeholder for module-specific configuration for the UI modules.